-The SIP process replaced the older SID (Scala Improvement Document) process, however the old completed SID documents are still available to review in the completed section of the SIP list.
+Historical note: The SIP replaces the older SID (Scala Improvement Document) process.
+Completed SID documents remain available in the completed section of the SIP list.